 Good attendance is essential to performing well in the APX classes.
-Excessive absences, sporadic attendance, failure to complete assignments, or inadequate performance may result the instructor withdrawing APX students from the course.
+Excessive absences, sporadic attendance, failure to complete assignments, or inadequate performance may result in the APX student being withdrawn from the course.

 At the discretion of The Apprentice School, APX students who receive an 'F' or more than one grade 'D' in APX courses are subject to being dropped from the APX program.
+Grades from previously completed courses will remain part of the APX students' transcripts.